GASB project Update for employers

 - Develop a specific and sustainable way to allocate the proportionate pension liability share to each employer entity

 OPERS’ work with the employer test group resulted in pro forma financial statements and disclosures compiled by the test group using the data provided.
-With that information, OPERS developed the educational and outreach materials for a broad-based implementation for all impacted employer entities.
-This included two comprehensive recorded presentations, an executive and operations track presenting an overview of the standards, the requirements and what to expect from OPERS.
-Also included we more technical details, employer responsibilities, example calculations and journal entries for employers.
+With that information, OPERS developed educational and outreach materials for a broad-based implementation of the pension standards for all impacted employer entities.
+This included two comprehensive recorded pension presentations: the executive track presented a high-level overview of the standards and the operations track presented an overview of the standards, requirements and what to expect from OPERS.
+Also included were technical details, employer responsibilities, example calculations and journal entries for employers.

-Throughout 2014 and 2015, OPERS continued to partner with employers and stakeholders to deliver education on these new standards.
+Throughout 2014 and 2015, OPERS continued to partner with employers and stakeholders to deliver education on the new standards.
 We also worked extensively with our external auditors and the state auditor’s office to finalize and execute audit procedures over the GASB 67 and 68 information, including testing of census data at almost 100 employers.
-We continued to partner with the Public Pension Financial Forum to advocate for reasonable audit requirements as the American Institute of Certified Public Accountants finalized the Audit and Accounting Guide for State and Local Governments for these standards.
+We continued to partner with the Public Pension Financial Forum to advocate for reasonable audit requirements as the American Institute of Certified Public Accountants finalized the Audit and Accounting Guide for State and Local Governments.

-Please understand OPERS did not create these standards and worked hard to positively influence the standards by working directly with GASB’s officials during both the comment period prior to the finalization of the standards and during our test implementation.
+OPERS did not create these standards.
+We worked hard to positively influence the standards through direct interactions with GASB’s officials during both the comment period prior to the finalization of the standards and during our test implementation.

-We are partnering with employers by making available the information necessary for compliance – a shared responsibility.
+We collaborated with employers by making available the information necessary for compliance – a shared responsibility.
 OPERS was a national leader in the testing and implementation of these standards.

 OPERS GASB Inquiry